let-sh/docs/content/zh/handbook/fastapi.md

 uvicorn main:app
 ```

-## Define you dependency in your pythons projects
+## [Optional] Define you dependency in your python projects

+> if you already created the file `requirements.txt`, you can skip this step.

 <code-group>
   <code-block label="manually" active>